Dinista/Compiler/README.md

 ####  Abstract Syntax Tree

 The <a href="https://en.wikipedia.org/wiki/Abstract_syntax_tree"> Abstract Syntax Tree (AST)</a> is a tree representation of the abstract syntactic structure of text.
-Eeach node of the tree denotes a construct occurring in the text. <b>Such structure isn't standardized for common use</b>.
+Eeach node of the tree denotes a construct occurring in the text. <b>Such structure isn't standardized</b>.

 ####  Semantic Analyzer